Orange-OpenSource/casskop/Readme.md

           name: tools
         ....
   ```

-- Do exactly all the same changes in the annotation banzaicloud.com/last-applied
 - Upgrade the version bootstrap image in your cassandracluster object (kubectl edit cassandraclusters *YOUR_OBJECT*)
 - Install new version of casskop